Riviera Transport Guide

-Bus 94 visits artsy Vence: head here to visit Matisse's iconic Chapelle du Rosaire, or simply wander the medieval Old Town's cute boutiques.
+Bus 9 visits artsy Vence: head here to visit Matisse’s iconic Chapelle du Rosaire, or simply wander the medieval Old Town’s cute boutiques.
 The bus goes from Nice (Parc Phoenix) to Vence.
 Guests will need to get the Tram Line 2 to Parc Phoenix and get the bus 9 from here.

 Bus 100 is one of the Riviera’s most popular routes.
 It travels the panoramic Basse Corniche between Nice and Menton, stopping at Villefranche sur Mer, Beaulieu sur Mer, Eze sur Mer, Cap d’Ail and Monaco (journey time one hour) along the way.
 This bus runs every 20 minutes.
 However, it’s also popular with commuters, which means it can be become overcrowded during peak times.
 When planning your travels, do your best to avoid rush hour congestion.

-Bus 112 connects Nice to Eze.
+Bus 112 connects Nice to Eze and Monaco.
 Completely constructed in pale golden stone, the enchanting town of Eze offers sublime views over the entire Riviera coastline.

 Bus 200 is another very popular line starting at Parc Phoenix and plying the route between Nice and Cannes (journey time 90 minutes).
 This bus stops at St Augustin, St Laurent du Var, Cros de Cagnes, Cagnes sur Mer, Villeneuve Loubet, Biot, Antibes, Juan les Pins and Golfe Juan, before terminating in Cannes.

 In France, there are two types of trains.
 TER trains are regional.
 You'll use these trains to hop between your Nice rental property and all other points along the Côte d'Azur.
 TGV trains are high-speed, long-distance trains that connect Marseille, Lyon, Paris and other large cities with the South of France.